Peterborough Sports had to settle for a draw depite leading for 87 minutes

 Soon after the goal on-loan Posh winger Johnson Gyamfi cut in from the left before shooting straight at the home ‘keeper.
 Gyamfi made a similar move before this time firing over the crossbar midway through the first-half.

-Farsley ramped up the pressure in the final 15 minutes forcing a couple of fine saves from Peter Crook and Kieran Scacles sent a terrific free kick just wide of goal.
+Farsley ramped up the pressure in the final 15 minutes forcing a couple of fine saves from Peter Crook and Kieran Scales sent a terrific free kick just wide of goal.

 But Mulhearn was on hand to save the day for a side that featured ex-Posh set-piece Andy Butler at centre-back.